MicrosoftDocs/memdocs/memdocs/azure-ad-joined-hybrid-azure-ad-joined.md

 To summarize:

-- **Azure AD joined**: Device are joined to a Azure AD.
+- **Azure AD joined**: Device are joined to an Azure Active Directory (Azure AD).
 For more specific information, see [Azure AD joined devices](/azure/active-directory/devices/concept-azure-ad-join) (opens another Microsoft website).

 - **Hybrid Azure AD joined**: Device are registered in Azure AD and joined to an on-premises AD domain.
 For more specific information, see [Hybrid Azure AD joined devices](/azure/active-directory/devices/concept-azure-ad-join-hybrid) (opens another Microsoft website).